Future-proofing the supply chain for the £2.3bn flood and coastal risk management capital programme

-The Environment Agency had a need to set up new arrangements for the delivery of their capital Flood and Coastal Risk Management programme with their current arrangement due to expire in 2019.
+With its current arrangement due to expire in 2019, the Environment Agency needed to set up new arrangements for the delivery of its capital Flood and Coastal Risk Management programme.

 The Environment Agency is the UK regulator responsible for protecting and improving our environment.
 They manage the risk of flooding from main rivers, reservoirs, estuaries and the sea.
 Turner & Townsend were appointed to draft the outline business case for the procurement of the Next Generation Supplier Arrangements (NGSA).

 We undertook significant feedback from existing stakeholders on the current delivery platform and conducting an in depth review of the client’s existing procurement platform to establish lessons learned, areas of best practice and areas where improvement was considered necessary.